Scope and Themes

 Planetarium & Informal Education

-Planetariums have provided the longest-running immersive experiences for audiences, and museums have long been the centerpiece for informal education for the public.
+Planetariums have provided the longest-running immersive experiences for audiences, and museums and science centers have long been the centerpiece for informal education for the public.
 How visualizations are developed and utilized in immersive experiences has been evolving rapidly in recent years.
 Understanding the tools of the trade, and what distinguishes shared informal educational experiences in the context of understanding and engagement are key elements to consider.

 Immersive VR/AR & Emerging Technologies